Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-08-12 00:26:28
+Last Updated: 2025-08-13 00:27:13

-Change Your Opinions, Keep To Your Principles; Change Your Leaves, Keep Intact Your Roots.
+The Roots Of Education Are Bitter, But The Fruit Is Sweet.

-By Victor Hugo
+By Aristotle